Operating a Prose Pod

 /etc/prose/prose.env

-In order for your Prose Pod to run correctly, you need to write a few configuration keys in /etc/prose-pod-api/Prose.toml.
+In order for your Prose Pod to run correctly, you need to write a few configuration keys in /etc/prose/prose.toml.

 # Download configuration template